 - Announcement of future relocation; architect chosen: January 27, 2014

 - Existing location began temporary closure: May 2, 2016

 - Studio move: November 6, 2016

-- Expected opening at the new location: Fall 2017
+- Expected opening at the new location: Early 2018

-Denver’s Golden Triangle is the place to go for art and culture in Denver.
+Denver’s Golden Triangle Creative District is the place to go for art and culture in Denver.
 Located steps from the gold-domed State Capitol, the neighborhood is home to the Denver Art Museum, Clyfford Still Museum, History Colorado Center, Byers-Evans House Museum, Denver’s Central Public Library and numerous galleries.
-Kirkland Museum’s new location makes it more convenient for art lovers who can now park once to experience all the world-class artwork Denver offers in the Golden Triangle Neighborhood.
+Kirkland Museum’s new location makes it more convenient for art lovers who can now park once to experience all the world-class artwork Denver offers in the Golden Triangle.